 - Meagan Marciano is a third year chemistry student at Norfolk State University.
 This summer, Marciano worked under the guidance of Vicki Grassian, professor at Scripps and the Department of Chemistry and Biochemistry at UC San Diego, and was further supervised by postdoctoral fellow Armando Estillore and graduate student Jonathan Trueblood.
 Marciano spent the summer analyzing the chemical composition and the hygroscopicity of sea spray aerosol.
 These studies were done using a combination of state-of-the-art instrumentation including micro-Raman Spectroscopy and a Hygroscopic Tandem Differential Mobility Analyzer (HTDMA).
 “My favorite part of the SURF program was being given the opportunity to work with a vast amount of talented and knowledgeable chemists focused on atmospheric science as well as being part of a collaborative summer experiment within the Center for Aerosol Impacts on Climate and the Environment (CAICE),” said Marciano.
 The SURF program exposed Marciano to a variety of potential careers and further sparked her interest in attending graduate school in the future.

-- Micah Mills is a biology major in her junior year at Green Mountain College in Vermont.
-Her particular interests in biology involve paleontology, marine science, and human genetics.
-At Scripps, she worked in the Marine Biology Research Division under the direction of Scripps Professor Douglas Bartlett and graduate student Logan Peoples.
+- Micah Mills is a biology major in his junior year at Green Mountain College in Vermont.
+His particular interests in biology involve paleontology, marine science, and human genetics.
+At Scripps, Micah worked in the Marine Biology Research Division under the direction of Scripps Professor Douglas Bartlett and graduate student Logan Peoples.
 Mills worked in the general area of marine microbiology, and more specifically in deep-sea high-pressure microbiology.
-The goal of her research was to test several hypotheses concerning the properties of deep-sea microbes and the role of certain factors in enhancing growth under deep-sea, high-pressure conditions.
-After graduating from college, Mills plans to work for a couple years in marine science, paleontology, or human genetics, after which she intends to seek admission in graduate school to pursue advanced research in one of these fields.
+The goal of his research was to test several hypotheses concerning the properties of deep-sea microbes and the role of certain factors in enhancing growth under deep-sea, high-pressure conditions.
+After graduating from college, Mills plans to work for a couple years in marine science, paleontology, or human genetics, after which he intends to seek admission in graduate school to pursue advanced research in one of these fields.
 “I am extremely appreciative of the opportunity to be involved in SURF, as the work I am engaged in at Scripps is pertinent to my academic and personal interests,” said Mills.

 - Onyeweenu Ogene is a senior student at Florida Gulf Coast University in Fort Myers where she’s majoring in environmental studies and minoring in climate change and biology.
 Ogene’s love for marine science began at an early age since she grew up exploring Miami and Florida's beautiful coast.
 This summer, Ogene worked in the lab of Scripps Distinguished Professor Lisa Levin under the mentorship of graduate student Jennifer Le, who is researching how deep-ocean habitats provide value and benefit to society.
 For her SURF project, Ogene critically analyzed videos of ROV dives from the previous summer, conducted off the coast of California.
 The overall goal of this research is to observe fauna and benthic substrates over changing recorded environmental factors like dissolved oxygen levels.
 After graduating, Ogene plans to attend graduate school where she will focus on marine conservation and policy implementation.